 Dr. Marcellino D’Ambrosio and his wife, Susan

 Known on Catholic radio and TV as “Dr. Italy,” Dr. D’Ambrosio is a NY Times best-selling author and a renowned commentator on Catholic issues appearing on Fox News’ “Geraldo Rivera At Large” and Bill O’Reilly’s radio show.
-A doctoral student of the renowned Jesuit theologian Avery Cardinal Dulles, Marcellino is an expert on the history of the Church in Italy and has a special familiarity with the shrines we will be visiting on this very special tour.
-Dr. Italy will be our principal guide, providing expert commentary on saints, sites, and shrines of Germany, Vienna, and Poland.
+A doctoral student of the renowned Jesuit theologian Avery Cardinal Dulles, Marcellino is an expert on the history of the Church in Europe and has a special familiarity with the shrines we will be visiting on this very special pilgrimage.
+Dr. Italy will be our principal guide, providing expert commentary on saints, sites, and shrines of Germany, Vienna, and Poland as well as on the Oberammergau Passion play.

 Welcome to Poland!
 Upon arrival, we are greeted by our English-speaking tour guide and assisted to the motor coach where we head into Warsaw’s city center.
 We have a walking tour of the Old Town with a visit to Basilica of St. John the Baptist, Warsaw’s oldest church.
 We celebrate Mass at St. James church, where St. Faustina went on her first trip to Warsaw.
 We also see Lazienki Park with the Palace on the Water (exterior view), the summer residence of the last Polish King.
 Settle into our hotel for a well-deserved night of rest.
 Dinner and over- night in Warsaw.